World's 12 best places for heli-skiing

 Why: World's largest heli-ski area, huge dumps, wild terrain

-Among the steep peaks and deep stashes of remote northern British Columbia lies a luxury retreat which accesses the most extensive heli-ski terrain on the planet.
-Bell 2 Lodge sits in the Skeena Mountains 220 miles northwest of Smithers and is the base for Last Frontier Heli-skiing, which was established in 1996.
+Among the steep peaks and deep stashes of remote northern British Columbia lies a remote heli-ski lodge which accesses the most extensive heli-ski terrain on the planet.
+Bell 2 Lodge sits in the Skeena Mountains 220 miles northwest of Smithers and is the base for Last Frontier Heliskiing, which was established in 1996.

 The vast area offers everything from high alpine faces to wide open bowls to epic tree skiing in small groups of up to four.
+For those looking for even more adventure, Last Frontier Heli also operates a second base, Ripley Creek.
+It's based in Stewart, a mining town on the border with Alaska at the southwestern edge of its tenure.

-The company also operates out of Ripley Creek Inn in Stewart, a mining town on the border with Alaska at the southern edge of its tenure.
+Here are four underrated ski resorts where fewer crowds means more space to ski, snowboard and speed your way through stellar powder.

 7. Switzerland -- Zermatt